CesiumGS/3d-tiles-samples/1.1/BoundingBoxTests/README.md

   const hzz = dz * 0.5;

   const box = [
     cx, cy, cz,
     hxx, hxy, hxz,
     hyx, hyy, hyz,
-    hzx, hzy, hzz,
+    hzx, hzy, hzz];
-  ];
   return box;
-};
+}

 /**
  * Creates a bounding box for a tileset- or tile bounding volume
  * from the minimum- and maximum point of a glTF asset.
  *
  * This is the center- and half-axis representation of the
  * `boundingVolume.box` that is described at
  * https://github.com/CesiumGS/3d-tiles/tree/main/specification#box,
  * computed from the minimum- and maximum point of a box.
  *
  * @param minX The minimum x
  * @param minY The minimum y
  * @param minZ The minimum z